readthedocs/readthedocs.org/docs/tutorial/index.rst

 which will be accounted immediately for the current day statistics.

-To see the Traffic Analytics view, go back the :term:`project page` again, click on the "⚙ Admin" button, and then click on the "Traffic Analytics" section.
+To see the Traffic Analytics view, go back the :term:`project page` again, click on the :guilabel:`⚙ Admin` button, and then click on the :guilabel:`Traffic Analytics` section.
 You will see the list of pages in descending order of visits, as well as a plot similar to the one below.